 As part of focal adhesions, Kindlin-1 is involved in several important cell functions, including cell growth and division (proliferation) and the movement (migration) of cells.

 Health Conditions Related to Genetic Changes

-More than 70 mutations in the FERMT1 gene have been identified in people with Kindler syndrome.
+More than 70 variants (also known as mutations) in the FERMT1 gene have been identified in people with Kindler epidermolysis bullosa (EB).
 This disorder is a rare type of epidermolysis bullosa, which is a group of genetic conditions that cause the skin to be very fragile and to blister easily.
-Kindler syndrome also affects the moist lining (mucosae) of the mouth, eyes, esophagus, intestines, genitals, and urinary system, causing these tissues to be very fragile.
-In addition, people with Kindler syndrome have an increased risk of developing a form of cancer called squamous cell carcinoma.
+Kindler EB also affects the moist lining (mucosae) of the mouth, eyes, esophagus, intestines, genitals, and urinary system, causing these tissues to be very fragile.
+In addition, people with Kindler EB have an increased risk of developing a form of cancer called squamous cell carcinoma.

 Other Names for This Gene

 - Ashton GH, McLean WH, South AP, Oyama N, Smith FJ, Al-Suwaid R, Al-Ismaily A, Atherton DJ, Harwood CA, Leigh IM, Moss C, Didona B, Zambruno G, Patrizi A, Eady RA, McGrath JA.
 Recurrent mutations in kindlin-1, a novel keratinocyte focal contact protein, in the autosomal recessive skin fragility and photosensitivity disorder, Kindler syndrome.
 J Invest Dermatol.
 2004 Jan;122(1):78-83. doi: 10.1046/j.0022-202X.2003.22136.x.
 Citation on PubMed